Design-Based Cross-Validation for Comparing Small Area Estimators: Current Approaches to Evaluating SAE Models

 Traditional model assessment and validation tools, including goodness-of-fit tests \citep{rao1981analysis, rao1984chi, thomas1987small, lumley2014tests, lumley2017fitting}, information criteria \citep{fabrizi2013design, lumley2015aic}, and generalization error measures \citep{holbrook2020estimating}, have been developed for regression models that incorporate survey weights, with adjustments to account for complex sampling designs.
 Similar approaches for comparing Bayesian SAE models using measures such as DIC and WAIC have also been adopted in the literature \citep[see, e.g., ][]{trevisani2017comparison,gomez2008comparison,franco2023combining}.
-While likelihood-based methods are powerful and widely used, they are generally limited to comparing models that share a comparable likelihood formulation.
-Consequently, they are not well suited for comparing unit-level with area-level models, or models that target the same estimand through fundamentally different constructions.
+These methods are generally limited to comparing models that share a comparable likelihood formulation.
+Consequently, they cannot be used to compare models with fundamentally different constructions, e.g., between area-level and unit-level models.

-Lastly, empirical simulation approaches are also commonly used in the SAE literature \citep{bradley2015multivariate, janicki2022bayesian}.
+Finally, empirical simulation approaches are also commonly used in the SAE literature \citep{bradley2015multivariate, janicki2022bayesian}.
 These approaches perturb observed direct estimates by adding noise, and then evaluate models fitted to the synthetic direct estimates against the original estimates.
-When some individual-level micro data from the population exist, design-based simulation may also be carried out by generating repeated surveys based on a synthetic population dataset \citep{alfons2010simulation, wieczorek2013small}.
+When some individual-level microdata from the population exist, design-based simulation may also be carried out by generating repeated surveys based on a synthetic population dataset \citep{alfons2010simulation, wieczorek2013small}.
 Both approaches evaluate model performance for a hypothetical population rather than the specific observed dataset at hand, thus implicitly changing the target of inference.